Facts About The Mesosphere – What It Is And Its Defining Characteristics

-The atmosphere consists of five distinct layers, with the mesosphere being one of them.
+The atmosphere consists of five distinct layers.
+The mesosphere is situated above the stratosphere & below the thermosphere.
 But what exactly is the mesosphere, and what are its characteristics?

 The mesosphere is one of the 5 layers of the atmosphere, situated above the stratosphere and below the thermosphere at an altitude of 50 km (30 miles) to 85 km (53 miles).
 It is the coldest of the atmospheric layers and the part of the atmosphere in which meteoroids and space debris burn up.

 Although our atmosphere looks like one continuous piece of sky, it is made up out of five distinctly different layers: The troposphere, stratosphere, mesosphere, thermosphere, and exosphere.
 In this post, we focus on the mesosphere, Earth's third most outer layer.